XiaopingWu2020/girf-calc/README.md

 If you use the toolbox, please consider citing the following paper:

 Jinyuan Zhang, Zihao Zhang*, Zhentao Zuo, Rong Xue, Yan Zhuo, Cameron Cushing, Alexander Bratch, Edward Auerbach, Andrea Grant, Jing An, Kamil Ugurbil, Xiaoping Wu.
-"Data stitching for dynamic field monitoring with NMR probes", MRM 2025.
-In press.
+"Data stitching for dynamic field monitoring with NMR probes", Magnetic Resonance in Medicine (2025): 1–15, https://doi.org/10.1002/mrm.70164.

 ### Copyright & License Notice
 This software is copyrighted by the Regents of the University of Minnesota.
 It can be freely used for educational and research purposes by non-profit institutions and US government agencies only.